Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/15_message_system/index.md

 ### Loading the message data

 We will manage the message data in the `Game1` class the same way we managed the waves.
-We need some variable and will load the data in the `LoadContent` function.
-This last function will use a `LoadMessages` function to load the messages from the xml file.
+We need some variables and will load the data in the `LoadContent` function.
+This function will use a `LoadMessages` function to load the messages from the XML file.

 ```csharp
 public class Game1 : Game